Click to go to the Classic Train Songs<sup><small>TM</small></sup> home page.

 Click to go to the detailed descriptionCity of New Orleans

 Steve Goodman's song was inspired by a train ride he took during the ill-fated McGovern campaign of 1972.
 But the song wasn't heard much on the radio until Steve pitched the song to folksinger Arlo Guthrie, and the rest is history.
-Two great sound clips of the song are listed on this page.
-But there are many more sound clips and other resources on the City of New Orleans page.
-To learn more about the song, see the lyrics, and hear many more clips, please click here.

 Click here to see more information about the song and the legend of the 'Wabash Cannonball'Wabash Cannonball

 The Wabash River flows through Indiana and borders Illinois.
 The various iterations of the Wabash Railroad reached several midwestern states, but were most concentrated in northern Illinois.
 So why does the song "Wasbash Cannonball" talk about the train running from the Atlantic to the Pacific, and in some versions to Santa Fe?
 Because it's a "tall tale of a song" written decades before any train was ever called the "Wabash Cannonball."
-For a more complete history, more sound clips, and links to some very powerful YouTube performances, please click here.

 Click to see an expanded description of this song and more links.Orange Blossom Special